unsftn/informatika/_faculty/MilanVidakovic.md

 Milan Vidaković received a PhD degree at University of Novi Sad in 2003.
 He holds the professor position at University of Novi Sad, Faculty of Technical Sciences.
 He has authored or co-authored more than 90 scientific papers.
 Most of these publications are related to intelligent agents, multiagent middlewares, distributed computing, software engineering, and internationalization.

-Full professor since June 2'nd 2014. (field of applied computer science and informatics - primenjene računarske nauke i informatika).
+Full professor since July 2'nd 2014. (field of applied computer science and informatics - primenjene računarske nauke i informatika).

 ### Selected Publications